Stability criteria for positive semigroups on ordered Banach spaces: Introduction

 \section{Introduction}

-Recently in \cite{GlM21} it was shown that linear positive discrete-time systems are exponentially stable if and only if the operator generating the system has a kind of a uniform no-increase property.
-This result has already found applicability for the analysis of infinite networks \cite{MKG20, KMS21} and the construction of Lyapunov functions for composite systems \cite{KMS21}.
+Recently in \cite{GlM21} it was shown that linear positive discrete-time evolution equations are exponentially stable if and only if the operator generating the evolution equation has a kind of a uniform no-increase property.
+This result has been already applied for the analysis of infinite networks \cite{MKG20, KMS21} and the construction of Lyapunov functions for composite systems \cite{KMS21}.
 Furthermore, it provided strong motivation for the analysis of discrete-time nonlinear monotone systems \cite{MKG20}.
 For finite-dimensional linear positive systems such criteria are well-known, see, e.g., \cite[Section~1]{Rue10} for the discrete-time case and \cite{Stern1982} for the continuous-time case.

-Although there is a vast literature on the stability of strongly continuous semigroups -- we refer for instance to the classical monographs \cite{vanNeerven1996}, \cite[Chapter~V]{EngelNagel2000}, \cite{Emelyanov2007} and \cite{Eisner2010}, as well as to the survey article \cite{ChillTomilov2007} -- characterizations of stability of positive $C_0$-semigroups by means of no-increase properties have, to the best of our knowledge, not appeared in the literature so far.
-In this paper, we derive several results of this kind, which strongly extend the corresponding finite-dimensional results from \cite{Stern1982}.
+Although there is a vast literature on the stability of strongly continuous semigroups -- we refer for instance to the classical monographs \cite{vanNeerven1996}, \cite[Chapter~V]{EngelNagel2000}, \cite{Emelyanov2007} and \cite{Eisner2010}, as well as to the survey article \cite{ChillTomilov2007} -- characterizations of stability of positive $C_0$-semigroups by means of no-increase properties have, to the best of our knowledge, only appeared in \cite{Koshkin2015} so far, under quite different assumptions than the ones that we consider in this paper.
+We derive several results of this kind, which strongly extend the corresponding finite-dimensional results from \cite{Stern1982}.

+A considerable part of the theory of positive $C_0$-semigroups is developed in the setting of Banach lattices.
+Yet, we formulate our results in the more general framework of ordered Banach spaces.
+On the one hand, this gives a wider range of applicability, for instance to positive semigroups that act on $C^*$-algebras or on Sobolev spaces.
+On the other hand, recent contributions in the theory of positive dynamical systems show that, even if one starts with a positive $C_0$-semigroup on a Banach lattice $X$, one typically has to leave the class of Banach lattices if one extends the order to the extrapolation space $X_{-1}$ -- an object which occurs, for instance, in the perturbation theory of positive semigroups \cite{BarbieriEngel2024Preprint, BatkaiJacobVoigtWintermayr2018} and in positive systems theory \cite{AroraGlueckPaunonenSchwenningerPreprint, Gantouh2023b, Gantouh2024}.